braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tvos/in-app_messaging.md

 ## Customization

-Braze provided user interface libraries are not available for tvOS and would have to created and managed outside of Braze.
+Braze provided user interface libraries are not available for tvOS and have to be created and managed outside of Braze.